Dave Cobb: Career

 Cobb's career in music began as a session musician in Atlanta, sometimes working with producers Dallas Austin and Jermaine Dupri.
+In the mid 90s, he was a founding member of the Atlanta band Shimmerzine, featuring Matt Odom (vocals), Joe Jones (Bass), and Jeremy Truitt (drums).
+They landed the song "Blue" on the 99X Locals Only compilation CD, along side other acts like The Marvelous Three, Sevendust, and more.
 In the late 1990s he joined Britpop band The Tender Idols, featuring Ian Webber (vocals), Danny Howes (guitar), Guy Strauss (drums), and Joe Jones (bass), with Cobb on guitar and bass.
 The band signed with New York record label Emagine and released three LPs, the second of which Dave Cobb co-produced.
 Cobb's involvement in the recording process got him interested in working in the recording studio and led to him recording and producing other bands he was friends with.

 Cobb left the band and moved to Los Angeles, California in 2004.
 Cobb's manager, Andrew Brightman, introduced him to Shooter Jennings, and the two became friends, connecting over shared interest in bands like Ministry, Skinny Puppy, and Nine Inch Nails.
 Jennings also expanded Cobb's country music education and, in 2005, Cobb produced Jennings' debut solo album Put the "O" Back in Country.
 Over the next several years, Cobb produced more albums by Jennings, as well as albums by such rock bands as Rival Sons, and co-produced Jamey Johnson's That Lonesome Song (2008) and The Guitar Song (2009).

 In 2009, thanks to his connection to Jennings, Cobb produced the Oak Ridge Boys' hit album The Boys Are Back, encouraging the band to record outside their standard catalog, covering The White Stripes, Neil Young, Ray LaMontagne, and John Lee Hooker.

 In 2011 Cobb moved to Nashville, Tennessee where he established a recording studio in a bedroom-sized room at the back of his house and named it Low Country Sound.
 After meeting Sturgill Simpson at a Billy Joe Shaver concert, Cobb produced Simpson's debut studio album High Top Mountain (2013) and its follow-up, Metamodern Sounds in Country Music (2014).
 Recorded at Cobb's Low Country Sound studio in only four days, Cobb used many different vintage recording techniques, avoiding any electronic recording approaches for this particular album.